WaveBeans/wave-blog/using-jupyter/readme.md

 }
 ```

-We can run the notebook and switch to another browser tab to create a new notebook to visualize the streams.
+We can execute the notebook and switch to another browser tab to create a new notebook to visualize the streams.

 ### Query and visualize

-To visualize the data we will first request it over HTTP, deserialize it and remap it the way the plotting library required.
+To visualize the data we will first request it over HTTP, deserialize it and remap it the way the plotting library requires.

 * First of all dependencies.
 From built-in dependencies we need to add `lets-plot` library for charts and `klaxon` for JSON serialization.
 * For querying data we'll use java builtin client: `java.net.*`